katjes733/weather-mcp-server/README.md

 ## Setup Project

+1. Clone the repository.
-1. Run:
+2. Run:

    ```sh
    bun install
    ```

-2. Create a `.env` file in the root based on `/env/sample.env`.
+3. Create a `.env` file in the root based on `/env/sample.env`.
 Provide values as necessary and described.

    **NOTE:** This is mostly relevant if you wish to run the server in development mode via `bun run start`.

-3. _(Optional)_ Run the following to verify integrity of the project:
+4. _(Optional)_ Run the following to verify integrity of the project:

    ```sh
    bun run verify